 What is Patishapta?

-Patishapta is typically a winter treat.
+Patishapta is a quintessential winter treat.
 It falls in the category of pitha/pithe!
 Bengali Pitha or Pithe are special types of Bengali sweets that are typically prepared using seasonal harvest.

-There is a special day in January dedicated to such delectable treats.
+There is a special day in January when we celebrate Makar Sankranti.
+It is our harvest festival and Patishapta is prepared on that day.
 Having said that, Patishapta pitha is one such Bengali desert that I prepare all year round because it’s so easy and quick!

 All-purpose flour: It is always prepared with all-purpose flour, but you can use whole-wheat flour.
 It will surely change the taste a little.